ALTER DEFAULT PERMISSIONS¶

 creates a new table in schema s1

-, roles u1,u2 wil be granted with SELECT on it:
+, roles u1,u2 are granted SELECT

 ALTER DEFAULT PERMISSIONS FOR demo IN s1 FOR TABLES GRANT SELECT TO u1,u2;